NightMachinery/stochastic/coronavirus/model.md

 ### Short immunity

 `Person`'s `changeState` function can insert a property `Person.lastRecoveryDate` when changing that `Person.currentState` to `recovered`.
 The same function can then check that property and after some time has passed, do the appropriate thing.
 For example, treat the `Person` as if they were `neverInfected`.

+### People gathering in central locations (e.g., markets)

+We can add a new function, named `moveToMarket` to `possiblyMove` of `Person` that queries `Person.parentPlace.getMarkets()`, and moves to one of the returned `Place`s randomly with some probability, and stores the previous location (if not a transient location) into `Person.residentPlace`.

+These market `Place`s could then force people out via `Place.moveChild` or we can check in `moveToMarket` whether we are in a market or not; And return to `Person.residentPlace` with high probability.

+### Self-quarintine

+We can inherit from `Person` and disable (i.e., remove) all functions (except the mandatory one that checks `moveChild` of parent `Place`) from `Person.possiblyMove`.

+### Having sick neighboring regions

+We can add neighboring regions to `Place.receivesInfectivePressure` (with weights that model, e.g., contact), and then check those neighbors density of sick people (calibrated by their weight) in `Person.changeState`, and adjust the probabilities of getting sick accordingly.